-(Valley Forge, Pa. - DATE) - PJM Interconnection, the electricity grid operator for more than 61 million people in 13 states and the District of Columbia, has ordered a temporary voltage reduction to help meet the extremely high demand for electricity.
+(Valley Forge, Pa. - DATE) - PJM Interconnection, the electricity grid operator for 65 million people in 13 states and the District of Columbia, has ordered a temporary voltage reduction to help meet the extremely high demand for electricity.
 The high electricity use results from the (frigid / extremely hot) weather conditions.